chucem/IveltChromeExtension/README.md

 * Various other fixes and options.
 * Prevent accidental mark all notifications as read, and prevent loosing form
 * Option to hide notifications that are read on notifications page
+* Notifications hide in ucp and shortcut to next unread notification
 * Print multiple pages, forked from: https://bookmarkify.it/47839

 ## Install from Chrome Web Store